-However, many students do not recognize, at first, what is the actual moving mass of the system.
-They forget that the rod, collar, spring are part of the moving mass of the big block and also fail to recognize that the attached instrumentation has mass associated with the motion of the system!
-The spring stiffness can easily be determined in various ways but the students must decide on how to accomplish this.
+At first, the students may not correctly identify what the actual moving mass is - They need to determine what is the actual effective moving mass of the system.
+The spring stiffness can be determined several ways - but no specific guidance or required method is specified.
 Last, but certainly not least, the students need to determine the damping effects of the bearing arrangement.

 Up to this point, all of their analytical models have addressed very simplistic viscous damping.
 However, depending on the degree of lubrication in the bearing, some combination of viscous and frictional damping exists.
 At first assessment of the data, many students struggle with this reality.
-Generally, the professor is contacted (sometimes by email in the middle of the night) with questions of concern with the odd characteristic response.
-A sample of a response plot is shown in Figure 4 (email excerpts are not included due to some of the candid/colorful comments that come along with the plot).
+Generally, the professor is contacted with questions of concern with the odd characteristic response.
+A sample of a response plot is shown in Figure 4.
 Of course, the role of the professor at this point is to further discuss/describe the physical phenomena observed.
 The data shown in Figure 4 also contains some obvious noise effects that later affect the numerical processing of the data.